Fumeng-Yang/ML-Trust_public/README.md

 # How Do Visual Explanations Foster End Users' Appropriate Trust in Machine Learning?

+Proceedings of the ACM Conference on Intelligent User Interfaces (IUI), 2020

+Authors: Fumeng Yang, Zhuanyi (Yi) Huang, Jean Scholtz, and Dustin L. Arendt

-This is almost the same repo as http://www.fmyang.com/projs/ml-trust/.
-I open this Github page for my OCD.
+Note: This is almost the same repo as http://www.fmyang.com/projs/ml-trust/.
+I open this Github page because of my OCD.

 ## supplmaterials
    - `altenative-representations.pdf` The alternative visual representations considered and evaluated in our study;